-All of our rental prices you see on our website come with CDW rental car insurance included as standard (as long as you do NOT tick the ‘waive CDW’ box)
+All of our car hire prices you see on our website come with CDW rental car insurance included as standard (as long as you do NOT tick the ‘waive CDW’ box).

 The excess amount is the maximum you are a liable for in case of damage.
 This amount (1600 – 2500euro) varies based on the value of the vehicle.